Contains the active ingredient enalapril (as enalapril maleate)

 While you are taking this medicine

 If you become pregnant while taking this medicine, tell your doctor immediately.

-Tell your doctor if you have excessive vomiting or diarrhoea or experience any of the following symptoms:
+Tell your doctor if you have excessive vomiting or diarrhoea or experience any of

 light-headed or dizzy

 dry mouth or thirst

 fast heart beat

 If you experience these symptoms, you may be dehydrated because you are losing too